Parallel Decoding of Binary Linear Block Codes via Equivalent Polar Transformation Class: Background

-Polar subcodes~\cite{trifonov2015subcode} generalize the fixed frozen bit assignment by introducing dynamic frozen bits, a set of linear combinations of information bits.
-This is achieved by an embedding matrix $\M \in \mbF_2^{k \times n}$ such that the information vector is $\u = \m\M$ and resulting in the codeword $\c = \u\G_n = \m \M \G_n,$ typically yielding a higher minimum distance than conventional polar codes while remaining compatible with SC-based decoders.

-The fundamental SC decoding algorithm~\cite{arikan2009channel} for polar codes sequentially estimates each information bit $u_i$ given the received vector $\y$ and prior estimates $\hat{u}_{1}^{i-1}$.
-For frozen bits $i \in \mathcal{I}^c$, $\hat{u}_i$ is fixed to zero.
-To combat the error propagation inherent in SC, successive cancellation list (SCL)\cite{tal2015list} decoding tracks the $L$ most probable paths, approaching ML performance as the list size increases. { Despite the improved error-rate performance, SCL decoding requires all surviving paths to be updated and sorted at each decoding stage, leading to latency and computational overhead. }
+The successive cancellation (SC) decoding algorithm~\cite{arikan2009channel} for polar codes sequentially estimates each information bit $u_i$ given the received vector $\y$ and prior estimates $\hat{u}_{1}^{i-1}$.
+To combat the error propagation inherent in SC, SCL decoding~\cite{tal2015list} tracks the $L$ most probable paths, approaching ML performance as the list size increases under finite blocklength.